Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 The firing pin should drop out.
 You will probably need to work the retaining plunger in and out, especially if your pistol is newly purchased and has been packed with cosmoline.

-Here you see the firing pin worked part-way loose.
+The last picture above shows the firing pin worked part-way loose.

 Once the firing pin is completely out, the plunger will drop free.